 Want to more kids drinking clean water in Africa?
 Want more kids eating 3 meals a day in the US?

 Find a great charity to work with and you’ll find it easier to put in the miles.
-Or here’s a great breakdown on how to run for a cause with or without a race!
-You can create your own thing to get you excited.
+Here’s a great breakdown on how to run for a cause.

 As a solo runner, I know many of you enjoy your running time as a chance to disconnect and think.